 ON: In the ON position all circuits are energized.
-Panel warning lights will light and the buzzer will sound until (1) the engine is started, (2) normal oil operating pressure is reached, and (3)

-air brake system pressure is above 64 psi (441 kPa).
+Panel warning lights will light and the buzzer will sound until (1) the engine is started, (2) normal oil operating pressure is reached, and (3) air brake system pressure is above 64 psi (441 kPa).
 In this position, the ignition key cannot be removed.

-START: Turn the key to this position to start your engine.
+START: Turn the key to this position to start your engine: it energizes the starter and retracts the solenoid valve to allow fuel supply to the engine.
 Release the key after the engine has started.
-For complete engine starting procedures, see Operating the Engine on page 4-44.
+If your Kenworth is equipped with the optional push button starter switch, use it to engage the starter.
+For complete engine starting procedures, see OPERATING THE ENGINE on page 4-45.